⚓ Seafaring¶

 Fabricating suitable material¶

 Think back to the earlier mention of building a skateboard from scratch.
 Milling, assembling, fabricating, etc. all relies on a cumulative buildup of technology.
-The phrase "standing on the shoulders of giants" comes to mind— prior technology advancements enable us to do grander things today.
+The phrase "standing on the shoulders of giants" comes to mind.
+Prior technology advancements enable us to do grander things today.
 We wouldn't be able to create high-resolution OLED screen panels today unless we first had one-bit LCD's on our microwaves and alarm clocks, as an example.

 Manufacturing nails after the industrial revolution is trivial to do on a mass-production scale.
 Doing it by hand in 590 BC would take a prohibitively long duration of time, burning through the forest to fuel the fire to manipulate the iron to make the nails.
 Don't forget that it's a seafaring ship, Nephi will need thousands of them, and he has to make each individual one by hand (using tongs,) seeing how his brothers were desirous that they might not labor.
 Is this impossible?
 No, it's just absurd and unlikely, and at this point it might take Nephi ten years to single-handedly establish his own industry around charcoal and smithing.
 Did Nephi bring iron tongs from Jerusalem?
 I assume not, having needed to obtain iron before he could make tools.

 Another example of that absurdity is Nephi using bellows for the furnace, be it a bloomery or blast furnace.
 Did they find wildlife in Bountiful to hunt, skin, and tan leather from?
 Did they bring sheep with them over the desert for eight years?
 Did they have a supply of leather on them?
 Tanning leather isn't something you do over a short span of time.
 Did they have tannic acid to treat sheepskins to make leather on the go?
-Did they have to replace clothing over the eight year journey in the desert using wool or leather?
+Didn't they have to replace clothing over the eight year journey in the desert using wool or leather?

 Shipwrighting¶

 Shipwrighting is a professional trade in itself.
 Creating a ship that can withstand storms and rough water is not something you accidentally do.
 Before the craft of sturdy ships was really reliable, early seafaring was made up of a group of smaller boats bound in an array by ropes for flexibility.
 Large ships pitch from side to side, and if they're not build properly, they will bend and break.
-If it crests on a large wave and isn't structurally sound enough, it's going to shatter.
+If a ship crests on a large wave and isn't structurally sound enough, it's going to shatter.

 Supplies¶